foopod/blog-2.0/_books/mastering-coaching.md

 Reflectors like to watch, they learn by observing.
 The best ways for them to learn are paired discussions, self-analysis, questionnaires, time out, observing activities, feedback from others, coaching and interviews.

+# 2. Strategies

+## 2.1.
+Expert Performance

+What is expert performance in your area?
+Defining what it looks like is an excellent way to set goals.

+### 2.1.1 Schemata

+Map the domain.
+Experts have templates that they use to represent their domain.
+These can be used to rapidly discern observations and can easily be applied in a number of different situations.
+Schemata make it easy to respond to quickly in certain situations.
+Imagine firefighting or nursing, the response is instant.
+But obviously this has pros and cons.

+### 2.1.2.
+Chunking

+To easier understand and store your domain you can break it down.
+It is really hard for humans to store large detailed processes and situations.
+It is found that experts have usually chunked information down into easy steps that can be put back together (not necessarily in the same order).
+This allows experts to identify meaningful patterns in the information and draw even further knowledge.
+It also makes it easier to identify these patterns if you can identify parts of them from predefined chunks.

+### 2.1.3.
+Deliberate Practice

+1. Clear intent and commitment - Make a goal, make a plan and stick to it.
+2. Engagement in Stretch Activities - Beyond your comfort zone and not yet sustainable.
+3. Close and Rigorous Monitoring - Have a coach, a video and a stopwatch.
+4. Generation of Specific Feedback - To know how you are doing and what you can do to improve.

+### 2.1.4.
+Surprise Practice

+It may not always be possible to schedule practice, this is true of things like speaking in front of large crowds.
+It is important to maek the most of opportunities that arise and there are things you can do to seek these opportunities out.

+## 2.2.
+Six Steps to Mastery

+These steps were developed by Max Landsberg after researching the Old Masters painters.

+The most important is Passion, then you also need Places, Prior Art, Productivity, Practice and Patrons.

+### 2.2.1.
+Places

+Travel can bring great benefits to ones experience.
+Go and see excellence in action, if you are a Developer go and visit Google.
+You can learn a lot from travel, find inspiration that you didn't anticipate and build a strong and international personal network.

+### 2.2.2.
+Prior Art